 Deep neural networks often exploit non-predictive features that are spuriously correlated with class labels, leading to poor performance on groups of examples without such features.
 Despite the growing body of recent works on remedying spurious correlations, the lack of a standardized benchmark hinders reproducible evaluation and comparison of the proposed solutions.
 To address this, we present SpuCo, a python package with modular implementations of state-of-the-art solutions enabling easy and reproducible evaluation of current methods.
 Using SpuCo, we demonstrate the limitations of existing datasets and evaluation schemes in validating the learning of predictive features over spurious ones.
 To overcome these limitations, we propose two new vision datasets: (1) SpuCoMNIST, a synthetic dataset that enables simulating the effect of real world data properties e.g. difficulty of learning spurious feature, as well as noise in the labels and features; (2) SpuCoAnimals, a large-scale dataset curated from ImageNet that captures spurious correlations in the wild much more closely than existing datasets.
 These contributions highlight the shortcomings of current methods and provide a direction for future research in tackling spurious correlations.
 SpuCo, containing the benchmark and datasets, can be found at https://github.com/BigML-CS-UCLA/SpuCo, with detailed documentation available at https://spuco.readthedocs.io/en/latest/.

 Neural networks trained with (stochastic) gradient descent have an inductive bias towards learning simpler solutions.
-This makes them highly prone to learning simple spurious features that are highly correlated with a label instead of the predictive but more complex core features.
-In this work, we show that, interestingly, the simplicity bias of gradient descent can be leveraged to identify spurious correlations, early in training.
-First, we prove on a two-layer neural network, that groups of examples with high spurious correlation are separable based on the model’s output, in the initial training iterations.
-We further show that if spurious features have a small enough noise-to-signal ratio, the network’s output on the majority of examples in a class will be almost exclusively determined by the spurious features and will be nearly invariant to the core feature.
-Finally, we propose SPARE, which separates large groups with spurious correlations early in training, and utilizes importance sampling to alleviate the spurious correlation, by balancing the group sizes.
-We show that SPARE achieves up to 5.6% higher worst-group accuracy than state-of-the-art methods, while being up to 12x faster.
-We also show the applicability of SPARE to discover and mitigate spurious correlations in Restricted ImageNet.
+This makes them highly prone to learning spurious correlations in the training data, that may not hold at test time.
+In this work, we provide the first theo- retical analysis of the effect of simplicity bias on learning spurious correlations.
+Notably, we show that examples with spurious features are provably separable based on the model’s output early in training.
+We further illustrate that if spurious features have a small enough noise-to-signal ratio, the network’s output on majority of examples is almost exclusively determined by the spurious features, leading to poor worst-group test accuracy.
+Finally, we propose Spare, which identifies spurious correlations early in training, and utilizes importance sampling to alleviate their effect.
+Empirically, we demonstrate that Spare outperforms state-of-the-art methods by up to 21.1% in worst-group accuracy, while being up to 12x faster.
+We also show that Spare is a highly effective but lightweight method to discover spurious correlations.
+Code is available at https://github.com/BigML-CS-UCLA/SPARE.

 While deep learning models have shown remarkable performance in various tasks, they are susceptible to learning non-generalizable spurious features rather than the core features that are genuinely correlated to the true label.
 In this paper, beyond existing analyses of linear models, we theoretically examine the learning process of a two-layer nonlinear convolutional neural network in the presence of spurious features.
 Our analysis suggests that imbalanced data groups and easily learnable spurious features can lead to the dominance of spurious features during the learning process.
 In light of this, we propose a new training algorithm called PDE that efficiently enhances the model’s robustness for a better worst-group performance.
 PDE begins with a group-balanced subset of training data and progressively expands it to facilitate the learning of the core features.
 Experiments on synthetic and real-world benchmark datasets confirm the superior performance of our method on models such as ResNets and Transformers.
 On average, our method achieves a 2.8% improvement in worst-group accuracy compared with the state-of-the-art method, while enjoying up to 10⇥ faster training efficiency.